isomerpages/tp-virtualcampus/_explore/be-entertained/national-day-celebration-2021.md

 ---
 <h3><a id="tpndc"></a>TP National Day Concert 2021</h3>

-In line with this year's National Day Parade 2021 theme: "Together Our Singapore Spirit",   a TP National Day Concert will be held virtually to celebrate our Nation's 56th Birthday.
+Through the eyes of 4 friends; namely Sasha The Influencer, Ting Ting The Foodie, Alex The Gamer and Theresa The Woke Person and with the help of the audiences, they will discover Singapore’s lesser-known places, cuisines, communities and what make us stand together as One People in this specially curated National Day Online Concert.

-As part of the finale, TP Music Vox has composed an original National Day Song which will be performed during the concert.
+As part of the finale, TP Music Vox has composed an original TP National Day Song!
 This song is composed with lyrics from TP students, staff, alumni and community.

-Stay tuned!
+**Make sure you stay tuned and catch the show on 5 August 2021 at 8pm!**

 **Concert Date:**  5 Aug 2021, Thursday
 **Time:** 8pm to 9pm